slint-ui/slint/vscode_extension/README.md

 also offers the ability to view a rendering of the file you're editing and update it on-the-fly when making changes.

-You can issue the "SixtyFPS: Show Preview" command from the command palette when editing a `.60` file.
+You can issue the "SixtyFPS: Show Preview" command from the command palette when editing a `.slint` file.
 This will create a new top-level window that renders the file you're editing.
 Any changes you make are immediately visible, it is not necessary to save the file.